vkola-lab/python_speech_features_cuda/README.md

 ![Speedup Plot](/readme_plot/plot.jpg)

-The performance of 3 most important functions were tested on signals of length 500,000 which is approximately 30 seconds.
-Let's take the speed of original implementation as baseline, the vertical axis shows the speed gain; the
+The performance of the 3 most important functions, namely `mfcc`, `ssc` and `delta`, were tested on signals of length 500,000 which is approximately 30 seconds.
+Let's take the speed of original implementation as baseline (i.e $`2^0`$), the vertical axis tells the speed gain; the horizontal axis signifies the batch size that is the number of sequences processed together as one batch.

 ## Get Started